 The STI Plan also states that the negative impacts of stigma and discrimination must be recognized to address the STI epidemic.
-For example, 11 states have laws that criminalize behavior that potentially exposes others to STIs, some of which explicitly include genital herpes.77 Criminalization laws are another tangible, negative result of stigma that often do not reflect scientific evidence.
-Federal agencies have a role in reducing STI-related health disparities by supporting communities to engage in local solutions and training health care providers to deliver culturally competent, trauma-informed, and compassionate comprehensive sexual health care, free of judgment and discrimination.
+For example, 11 states have laws that criminalize behavior that potentially exposes others to STIs, some of which explicitly include genital herpes.
+To Criminalization laws are another and tangible negative impact of stigma that often do not reflect the evidence.
+Federal partners have a role in reducing STI-related health disparities by supporting communities to engage in local solutions and training health care providers to deliver culturally competent, trauma-informed, and compassionate comprehensive sexual health care, free of judgment and discrimination.
+SDOH and comorbidities must be addressed to reduce STI-related health disparities and inequities.

-Health equity is achieved when everyone has an equal chance to be healthy and thriving.
-However, STI health disparities, or differences in health outcomes and their causes, exist among certain populations and across different regions of the United States.
 The STI Plan's tailored objectives and strategies support the goal of reducing STI-related health disparities and health inequities by, for example, emphasizing patient-centered improvements such as reducing stigma associated with STIs and fostering treatment service environments that are more conscious of the needs of affected populations.
-Efforts to advance health equity for all includes centering the needs of people of color and others who have been historically underserved, under-resourced, marginalized, and adversely affected by persistent poverty, inequality, and other SDOH.